Compassionate Love Blog: Displaying compassion for those who struggle with mental illness (c)2016 Nancy Virden, Always the Fight Ministry

 Choose to count your strengths.
 While shopping, a statuesque and beautiful blonde-haired woman came my direction.
 I noticed her height and apparent athleticism, and felt ashamed of my physical appearance.
 I felt old and unlovable.
 This is ego-centrism of course, so I switched that focus and smiled at her, hoping to bring her some cheer.
 As we passed, I felt a little better, thinking, oh well, at least I can be kind!

 Surprise!
 Unseen behind her was a second, equally beautiful woman, this time with dark brunette hair.
 Everything about her seemed perfect, just like the first.
 A visually striking difference was impossible to ignore; this woman stood at about 4′ 10″.
 Smiling, I remembered outward beauty has never been enough to make a woman feel secure.
-Hypothetically, these two could have compared their heights and coloring and envied each other.
+These two might have compared their heights and coloring and envied each other!

 You are wasting your time and emotional energy when you compare your inner and outward flaws with the perceived perfection of others.
-This is a common habit for both men and women.
-Instead of keeping track of those times your behavior disappoints you, make note of what strengths you have to offer.
+Make note of what strengths you have to offer.
 Kindness, for example, is a valuable trait in an often ego-centric world.

 Change your point of view.
-You live with your brain, and your thoughts belong to you alone.
 You miss rich insights by limiting your opinions and beliefs about yourself and the world to your current understanding.
 Invite other perspectives.
-Discuss your goals for breaking your habit with someone who has already won such a battle.
 Look for people who have the kind of freedom you want.
 Let the wisdom and knowledge of overcomers encourage you.
 Do not wallow in co-misery with people who remain ineffective in their fight; you will probably just feed each other excuses.

 When I was a little girl, my mom read a story about a boy who could not keep his eyes off the cake his mother told him not to touch.
-The more he stared at it, the more he could taste it.
-Anticipation grew.
 Soon, desire for the cake overcame his concern for the consequences, and you know the rest!
-As much as possible, remove triggers and temptations from your environment.

 Play a game with your words.
-If you are like the rest of us, you probably speak phrases like this when trying to break a habit.
-“I cannot smoke anymore.”
+If you are like the rest of us, you probably speak phrases like, “I cannot smoke anymore.”
 “I cannot spend anymore money.”
 “I have to say no.” “I wish I could still…”

 Have fun playing switcheroo with your words.
 When your thoughts start down the trail of “I cannot do such ‘n such,” say instead, “I get to not do that!”